Ja10th/My-blog-articles/clpjnebop000209l72r0r09fh.md

 // App.js

 import React from 'react';
-import { BrowserRouter as Router, Route } from 'react-router-dom';
+import { BrowserRouter as Router, Routes,Route } from 'react-router-dom';

 import Home from './components/Home';
 import About from './components/About';